 Pursuant to Chapter 373.4137, F.S., the FDOT provided \$12 million advance mitigation funding.
 These funds were distributed statewide to various habitat restoration projects proposed by the Water Management Districts.
 To the extent these projects offset the wetland impacts identified in the inventory, the FDOT received mitigation credit.
-Of the \$12 million distributed statewide, the District received \$1.9 million designated toward planning and design activities associated with several SWIM-sponsored projects costs that were less than the funding provided by FDOT) was credited toward reimbursing FDOT for the advance funding.
+Of the \$12 million distributed statewide, the District received \$1.9 million designated toward planning and design activities associated with several SWIM-sponsored projects selected for the mitigation program.
+The savings from cost-effective mitigation (i.e. mitigation projects costs that were less than the funding provided by FDOT) was credited toward reimbursing FDOT for the advance funding.
 The District officially reimbursed the FDOT \$4.2 million of the program's advance funding.
 The other Water Management Districts combined contributed \$4.8 million toward this reimbursement.

-An analysis of selected mitigation projects demonstrated the tax savings exceeded \$50 million in the Tampa Bay region and \$100 million District-wide when the cost of the District's mitigation projects were compared to money FDOT anticipated expending to conduct traditional project specific mitigation.
-As a result of the substantial program savings demonstrated by the District, in 2009, Legislation that suspended the requirement to reimburse the remaining \$3 million balance in advance funding was passed.
+An analysis of selected mitigation projects demonstrated the tax savings exceeded \$50 million in the Tampa Bay region and \$100 million District-wide when the cost of the District's mitigation projects was compared to money FDOT anticipated expending to conduct traditional project specific mitigation.
+Because of the substantial program savings demonstrated by the District, in 2009, Legislation that suspended the requirement to reimburse the remaining \$3 million balance in advance funding was passed.
 The District was credited with reimbursing \$7.2 million of the \$12 million program's advance funding.